 Q&A: Where are we in the COVID-19 vaccine race?

-REUTERS - Drugmakers and research centres around the world are working on COVID-19 vaccines, with large globaltrials of several of the candidates involving tens of thousands of participants well underway.
+Nov 23 (Reuters) - Drugmakers and research centres aroundthe world are working on COVID-19 vaccines, with large globaltrials of several of the candidates involving tens of thousandsof participants well underway.

 Who is furthest along?